jaredjbeck/jaredjbeck.github.io/publications.md

 *Manuscripts in preparation*

 * Paulson, A., **J. Beck**, J. Richards, R. Toczydlowski, D. Li, S. Johnson, D. Rogers, G. Sonnier, K. Cameron, K. Sytsma, T. Givnish, and D. Waller.
 Dimensions of biodiversity change in temperate forests. *In preparation.*
-* **Beck, J.**, A. Waananen, and S. Wagenius.
-Habitat fragmentation decouples fire-stimulated flowering from plant reproductive fitness. *In preparation.*
 * Waananen, A., **J. Beck**, and S. Wagenius.
 Scale-dependent effects of spatial isolation and phenological asynchrony on plant reproductive fitness. *In preparation.*
 * Richardson, L., **J. Beck**, and S. Wagenius.
 Individual-level differences in reproductive fitness between burned and unburned years reflect spatial and temporal mating opportunities.  *In preparation.*